 3. For those planning to serve as missionaries in a foreign context, what counsel would you give in terms of how to think of corporate worship?

 First, I would encourage every missionary serving in a foreign context to be a committed member of a local church.
-I praise God for sending churches, and certainly a high level of relationship needs to remain between the sending church and those that they send.
-At the same time, missionaries need to be a meaningful member of a local congregation where they live as well.
-So, I would encourage every missionary, regardless of context or location to be a committed member of a local church as they are able (recognizing the unique challenges that exist in some places).
+I praise God for sending churches.
+Certainly, a high level of relationship needs to remain between the sending church and those that they send.
+At the same time, missionaries need to be meaningful members of the local congregation where they live.
+So, I would encourage every missionary, regardless of context or location to be a committed member of a local church as they are able.
+I recognize the unique challenges that exist in some places.

-Third, celebrate and enjoy the beauty of the body of Christ as you participate in a variety of different worship experiences around the world.
-Let us together praise God for the Christ-honoring energy and joy expressed by our African brothers and sisters as they worship the Lord through musical worship, the genuine fellowship shared by our Asian brothers and sisters as they gather in house churches, and the extended periods of prayer that mark the corporate gatherings of our Arab brothers and sisters in the Middle East.
+Third, celebrate and enjoy the beauty of the body of Christ.
+Do this as you participate in a variety of different worship experiences around the world.
+Let us together praise God.
+Praise God for the Christ-honoring energy and joy expressed by our African brothers and sisters as they worship the Lord through musical worship.
+Praise him for the genuine fellowship shared by our Asian brothers and sisters as they gather in house churches.
+And praise God for the extended periods of prayer that mark the corporate gatherings of our brothers and sisters in the Middle East.